Roll of Distinguished Philatelists

-The Roll of Distinguished Philatelists (RDP) is a philatelic award of international scale, created by the Philatelic Congress of Great Britain in 1921.
+The Roll of Distinguished Philatelists (RDP) is a philatelic award of international scale, created by the Philatelic Congress of Great Britain in 1921 to honour those who have advanced philately through research, expertise, or service.
 The Roll consists of five pieces of parchment to which the signatories add their names.
+New honorees continue to be added annually.

 Selection of the signatories

 Those who have assisted the development of philately through their research, expertise or giving their time can be candidates to sign the Roll if they are sponsored by one of the existing signatories.
 The following four years, the candidate is examined once a year with the other current ones by a Board of election.

 The ceremony of signature of the Roll happens at the annual Philatelic Congress of Great Britain.
 Under the Congress' rules, the signatories can talk and vote during the Congress.

 Forty-two philatelists were honoured posthumously on the first page of the Roll as "Fathers of Philately".

 Four other names were added in the 1950s at the bottom of the first page.
 In 1951, Edward R. Woodward (died 1931) and J. Stanley Telfer (died 1938) were honoured by the Board of election because they were two important philatelists and member of the Board.
 In 1956, because the Board was sure they would have been called to sign the Roll if they would have lived longer, United States citizen Clarence W. Hennan and A. Tort Nicolau of Spain were added too.